jolexa/gimmeatroll.com/README.md

 _same thing_ for any path on the url.
 That means, https://gimmeatroll.com/some_text_goes_here will also return a random gif.
 Now you can troll all the time. :trollface:

+#### Rate Limiting?
+> _"What if this goes viral?"_

+True!
+I don't want to get charged!
+There is a rate limit of 1 req/s on the site.
+At capacity, - this will still result in a $3.50+ service fee. =/